“There, is where I’ll dig a mine to my soul.”

 Course: The course begins and ends at South Park Recreation Center located in Fairplay, CO at 1190 Bullet Road.
 Runners will negotiate Dirt and Gravel Roads, Single track trail, and remote trails of the Pike National Forest/South Park Ranger District.
 Runners will negotiate these trails and roads at elevations between 9,000 and 12,500′.
 This is the 2nd highest 100-miler in North America!

-Aid Stations: Runners will access 9 aid locations with a total of 22 stops.
-Each aid station will be fully stocked with water, electrolyte drink, and assorted “Ultra” snacks.
+Aid Stations: Runners will access 11 aid locations with a total of 23 stops.
+Most aid stations will be fully stocked with water, electrolyte drink, and assorted “Ultra” snacks.
 There are a few stations that are water only.
 Aid station cut-offs have been made based on historical information of SH100 Finishers, the latest time anyone has ever left a station and finished with some wiggle room.
 Please see our Aid Stations chart for more details.

-Crews and Pacers: Due to access difficulty in the area, there will be crew access at ONLY Five (5) aid station locations.
-Crews can tend to their runners nine (9) times on the course between these five stations.
-Note: Two of these crew accessible spots are hike in only.
-Please plan accordingly.
+Crews and Pacers: Due to access difficulty in the area, there will be crew access at ONLY Five (3) aid station locations.
+Crews can tend to their runners nine (6) times on the course between these three stations.

 Pacers are allowed to join their runners at the following aid stations only: Miles 55.8, 64.7, 82.5

 Parking: All runners and spectators must park at the designated parking locations ONLY.
-We ask that you NOT park on Main Street, Front Street or 4th Street in Fairplay.
 PLEASE ONLY PARK IN DESIGNATED AREAS.
 A map of these areas will be available closer to the race.

-Pre-Race Check in: Packet and bib number Pick-Up will take place from 6-8pm at Fairplay Town Hall on Friday Night; All runners must check-in with race staff the morning of the run by 3:45AM.
+Pre-Race Check in: Packet and bib number Pick-Up will take place from 7-8pm at The South Park Rec Center on Friday Night; All runners must check-in with race staff the morning of the run by 3:45AM.
 Runners not checked in by 3:45 AM will not be scored as official runners of the event.

-Pre-Race Briefing: Friday Evening at 7pm.
-Location TBA
+Pre-Race Briefing: Friday Evening at 7pm at The South Park Rec Center